 An amazing entry from newcomers Bevan Thomas and Reetta Linjama.
 A tale of betraying expectations and breaking away from the flock.
 Veeeeerrry impressed.Angela Melick, Wasted Talent

-Prime Minister Mackenzie-King binds the ghost of a Jewish-Canadian soldier into the Golem of Prague to fight Nazis in World War II.
-Appeared in Superhero Universe: Tesseracts Nineteen., an anthology of stories of Canadian superheroes.
+Canadian Prime Minister Mackenzie-King binds the ghost of a Jewish-Canadian soldier into the Golem of Prague to fight Nazis in World War II.
+Published in Superhero Universe: Tesseracts Nineteen, an anthology of superhero short stories.

 A trans heroine leads a battalion of animal-themed mech-robots against an invading host of airplane-like demons.
 Illustrated by Kate Ebensteiner.
-Appeared in Beyond, a graphic novel anthology of queer sci-fi and fantasy.
+Published in Beyond, a graphic novel anthology of queer sci-fi and fantasy.